Best Things to Do in Berlin – An Itinerary for 2 Days in Berlin

 Germany´s capital Berlin has become one of the most popular city destinations for young and old.
 Berlin has so much to offer – a trendy city with incredible history and lots of interesting places to visit.

-- Important travel information for Berlin (where to stay, how to get around, and other important Berlin stuff)
+- Important travel information for Berlin (where to stay, how to get around, and more travel tips).

-- Extra tip for one more day in Berlin
+- Extra tip if you stay in 3 days Berlin

 Are two days in Berlin enough?
-Well, Berlin is huge and so 2 days in Berlin is not a lot of time but enough to visit the most important sights:
+Well, Berlin is huge and so 2 days in Berlin is not a lot of time but enough to visit the most important sights.
+However, all places are places I have visited and which I cannot get enough from – even after having visited Berlin many times, I still keep going back to many of the recommendations which I have listed on this 2-day Berlin itinerary.

 What to do in Berlin in 2 days (and at the end of the blog post you find a day trip from Berlin so it is actually 3 days in Berlin)?
 Keep reading to find out.